Dating Tips For People Who Want A Great Relationship

 If you absolutely must be tuned in to your phone during your date, turn on notifications, and make sure they are loud enough to hear over the din of the restaurant, or wherever you are meeting.
 This way you can rest assured that you don't miss anything, should something come up, and that you are giving your date your undivided attention.

-Tip #4: Do Your Best To Build A Sincere Connection With Your Date.
+Tip #4: Do Your Best To Build A Sincere Connection With Your Date

 If you don't feel genuinely interested in what your date has to say, then it's time to move on.
 Don't waste their time, and don't waste yours.
-And when you are interested, make an effort to show that you are.
+And when you are interested, try to show that you are.
 One such way is by showing that you remember the little things, like the way they take their coffee, or a seemingly unimportant story from their past that intrigued you.

 Tip #5: Don't Forget To Have Fun